libbyschuknight/test-repo-gitbook/README.md

 Oh and adding a image!
 Sweet as easy!
 Cool!

+One issue might be that it doesn't save automatically, this might be an issue as I have gotten very used to things saving automatically!!

 Now I just need to figure out how to add other files and link to them.